govuk-one-login/onboarding-examples/tools/f2f-test/README.md

 ### 1. Configuration

 Most of the configuration is the same as a the example application (see the Quickstart ["Run the example service using the GOV.UK One Login integration environment"](https://docs.sign-in.service.gov.uk/quick-start/#run-the-example-service-using-the-gov-uk-one-login-integration-environment)).
+Follow the instructions to configure the example with the integration environment to run that example relying party locally on port `8080`.
+This example hosts an example landing page at http://localhost:8080/landing-page.

+In the `f2f-test` directory configure the `.env` file as follows:
+- duplicate the example configuration with `cp .env.example .env`
+- set `OIDC_CLIENT_ID` to the client ID
+- set `OIDC_PRIVATE_KEY` to the private key (without headers and linefeeds, all on one line)
-Configure `F2F_LANDING_PAGE_URL` to the URL you want the user redirected to after clicking the link in the post office return email and successfully authenticating.
+- set `F2F_LANDING_PAGE_URL` to `http://localhost:8080/landing-page`, the URL you want the user redirected to after clicking the link in the post office return email and successfully authenticating.

-### 2. 1 Start with Typescript
+### 2.1 Start the F2F tool with Typescript

 ```bash
 npm install